JaMo42/fmt/README.md

 - `grouping`, must be either `,` or `_`.
 Enables grouping using either the given character or, if the locale flag is given, the one from the current locale.
-For integers using binary, ocatal, or hexdecimal representation the separator is placed every 4 digits.
+For integers using binary, octal, or hexadecimal representation the separator is placed every 4 digits.

 - `.precision`, for